neilcam4/hoover_tech_test/README.md

 In command line, type git clone and the cloned github url.

 Run npm install http-server.
 Run http-server, copy server url and paste into browser.

-Click on 'browse' and choose input.txt
+Click on 'browse' button and choose input.txt

 Click on 'Start Hoovering' button.

+The code for the button is written in app.js.

 Output will appear in console.
 The top line represents the final coordinates of the hoover.
 The second line represents the number of dirt patches the hoover has cleaned up.